lwade/euca-wiki/Openshift-on-Eucalyptus.md

 TODO: one liner sed for this job?
 ```

-Next we need to run the following command after changing directory to the playbook directory, replace the private key with your environment specific configuration:
+Next we need to run the following command after changing current working directory to the playbook directory, replace the private key with your environment specific configuration:

 ```
 ansible-playbook --private-key=/home/jeevanullas/sshlogin --user=ec2-user --sudo broker.yml